 Yes, there really is a loan officer in the doughnut at times.
 What I am talking about is how business referrals are sourced in the mortgage industry.
 I’m afraid business is still referred the old-fashioned way.
 Not by who earns it, but by who brings the freshest doughnuts to the Realtor office meeting.
 Or who picks up the tab at happy hour, or buys your Realtor tickets to the hockey game.
 And also, who hangs around the most in the realtor offices.
 Does this sound like a professional way to analyze a business vendor?

 Are you confident in getting a referral based on these methods?

 I hope you are, because this is still how business is done in our industry 8 times out of 10.

-And I am not saying that things do not work out with this method, obviously if they did not, referrals would not be farmed out based on such a social method.
+And I am not saying that things do not work out with this method.
+Obviously if they did not, referrals would not be farmed out based on such a social method.
 What I am contending is that you may not be getting the top professional for the job, or the lowest price, or the best loan product.
-I am saying that in most professional transactions business is analyzed with much more objectivity, data analysis, metrics, and attention to detail; not who comes in the office with the best doughnut selection.
+I am saying that in most professional transactions business is analyzed with much more objectivity, data analysis, metrics, and attention to detail.
+It should not be who comes in the office with the best doughnut selection.

-I would suggest that people take a hard look at a mortgage professional’s website, if they even have one that goes beyond one or two pages, and get an idea of their experience in all of the other things that you need to analyze, combined with a hard look at their price and see if that is competitive.
-Then if you believe that they will execute and deliver a competitive price, and if you believe that you like them and would be happy to work with them; that sounds like a well thought out decision as to who to use as a service provider.
-Buy your doughnuts on your own…take a more analytical approach when you choose a mortgage professional.
+Look at a mortgage loan officer’s website, if they even have one that goes beyond one or two pages.
+And get an idea of their experience in all of the other things that you need to analyze.
+Combine that with a hard look at their price and see if that is competitive.
+See if you believe that they will execute and deliver a competitive price.
+Also ask yourself if you believe that you like them and would be happy to work with them.
+That sounds like a well thought out decision as to who to use as a service provider.
+Buy your doughnuts on your own.
+Take a more analytical approach when you choose a mortgage professional.